Table of contents

-- In a large bowl, whisk the Domino® Golden Sugar, flour, cocoa powder, baking powder, baking soda, and salt together then set aside.
+- In a large bowl, whisk the granulated sugar, flour, cocoa powder, baking powder, baking soda, and salt together then set aside.

 - In a large bowl, whisk together the vegetable oil, milk, egg, and vanilla extract and stir until combined.
 Pour the wet ingredients into the dry ingredients and whisk until mostly combined.

 - Add the hot chocolate and stir until the mixture is evenly combined.
 (When the hot chocolate is initially added, the batter may separate a bit, but continue stirring until it’s even in texture.
 The batter will be thick, don’t panic!)